MrWhosHack/scum-server-manager/WIKI_MEDIAWIKI.md

-# SCUM Server Manager - Professional Wiki Page
+# 🎮 SCUM Server Manager
-**Copy this content to: https://scum.wiki.gg/wiki/SCUM_Server_Manager?veaction=edit**
+## Professional GUI-Based Server Administration & Database Management

+> **Note:** This page contains MediaWiki-formatted content for https://scum.wiki.gg/wiki/SCUM_Server_Manager
+> For GitHub-friendly documentation, see [README.md](README.md) and [GETTING_STARTED.md](GETTING_STARTED.md)

 ---

-## 🎮 SCUM Server Manager
-### Professional GUI-Based Server Administration & Database Management

----

 ## 📋 Description

-'''SCUM Server Manager''' is the ultimate '''all-in-one administration suite''' for SCUM dedicated servers, designed to give server owners complete control without the complexity.
-Built from the ground up with modern '''Python and Qt6 technology''', this professional-grade tool transforms server management from a tedious chore into an effortless, streamlined experience.
+**SCUM Server Manager** is the ultimate **all-in-one administration suite** for SCUM dedicated servers, designed to give server owners complete control without the complexity.
+Built from the ground up with modern **Python and Qt6 technology**, this professional-grade tool transforms server management from a tedious chore into an effortless, streamlined experience.

-=== What Makes It Special ===
+### What Makes It Special

 Gone are the days of manually editing configuration files, searching through endless logs, and juggling multiple tools.
-SCUM Server Manager consolidates '''everything into a single, elegant GUI''' that's powerful enough for veterans yet approachable for newcomers.
+SCUM Server Manager consolidates **everything into a single, elegant GUI** that's powerful enough for veterans yet approachable for newcomers.
 Whether you're running a casual PvE server or a hardcore PvP community, this manager adapts to your needs.

-=== Complete Server Control ===
+### Complete Server Control

 Take command of '''365+ server settings''' spanning every aspect of the SCUM experience:
 * Time cycles and weather systems